Give us your feedback or make a complaint

 Complaint about Children’s Social Care

 Are you in care or leaving care?

-Why not use your MOMO app to tell us what you think about our services?
-Complaints and comments received through MOMO will be managed in accordance with the complaints procedure detailed here.
+Why not use your Mind of my Own app to tell us what you think about our services?
+Complaints and comments received through Mind of my Own will be managed in accordance with the complaints procedure detailed here.

 With complaints it is far easier to find out what happened and put things right if you tell us straight away.
 As time passes it becomes more difficult to investigate events fairly and fully – people’s memories fade, staff who were involved leave the Council, or records may no longer be available.
 For these reasons, we will normally only accept complaints made within twelve months of the incident or circumstances that led to the complaint.